Top 10 Spices And Herbs That Are Safe For Dogs

 Before You Give Your Dog Any Spices or Herbs, Talk to Your Vet

+Some safety precautions and reservations are always sensible whenever you’re introducing a novel ingredient into your pet’s diet.
 Although this list is meant to guide you in the direction of herbs and spices that are generally considered safe for dogs, it is always best to consult with your veterinarian before you add anything to your dog’s diet, whether it’s a supplement, herb, or spice.
-Not all dogs are the same and some of herbs and spices thatcould help one pup’s health could seriously upset the tummy of another.
+Not all dogs are the same and some of the herbs and spices that could help one pup’s health could seriously upset the tummy of another.
 The best way to confirm which of these suggestions will best help your dog is to consult your vet.
 That way, you can be sure that it will be safe and appropriate for your furry friend.
 Your vet can also advise you on proper dosing, as well as provide advice on where you need to use caution when adding spices and herbs to your pet’s food.
 There’s a reason you have a vet after all, never be afraid to use them.
+Also, some diets are simply the way they are – bland and pretty ordinary.
+But their blandness does not take away from their healthy ingredients and the benefits for your doggo.
+If your vet says it should be that way, then bland it is!

-Basil isn’t just an excellent and traditional pizza topping.
+We all love a bit of basil in our food, the herb that gives any dish a flavourful and enticing aroma.
+And perhaps you didn’t know that basil isn’t just an excellent and traditional pizza topping.
 It is also an aromatic herb that is also known for its antioxidant, antiviral, and antimicrobial properties.
 This herb has been known to help alleviate the effects of arthritis in dogs due to its high concentration of beta-carophyllene.
 This same compound makes basil useful in treating inflammatory bowel disease.
+Healthy and tasty – a terrific combo!
 Other benefits of basil for dogs include lifting the mood, decreasing stress, and reducing anxiety.
 Not bad for an assuming leafy green!
-(Photo credit: zoyachubby/Flickr)
+So, if your vet approves, don’t hesitate to add a bit of basil in your doggo’s next dish.
+We are not certain whether they would be approving of the change in aromas, but it is well worth a try!

-Farmer’s Market Recipe of Beef, Pasta and Basil Wet Dog Food.
+Try this: Farmer’s Market Recipe of Beef, Pasta and Basil Wet Dog Food.
 There’s no preservatives or unnatural ingredients and it’s full of vitamins and folic acid for extra health boost.
 An easy way to give your pup a special dinner full of delicious health.
+Doggo dining – in style!

+Who doesn’t love garlic?
+Some say it is pungent, but we say it is the best condiment out there!
 While other members of the onion family can be dangerous for dogs, garlic can provide a number of health benefits.
 For example, garlic is a natural antibiotic that can help boost the immune system without damaging natural gut flora.
 Garlic also provides antifungal, antiviral, and anti-parasitic benefits.
 As an added bonus, it may help make your dog less appealing to fleas and ticks!
 Don’t overdo garlic – it’s all about moderation.
 Too much garlic can upset your dog’s stomach and reek havoc on your breath.
 So be careful.
-(Photo credit: grafvision/Bigstock)
+Small doses are the best way, and can quickly strengthen your dog’s immune system.
+In fact, some vets will advise it as an addition to their diet.
+But keep in mind not to smooch your doggo afterwards!
+Photo credit: grafvision/Bigstock)

-Only Natural Garlic and Brewer’s Yeast Chewables: These delicious chewables were formulated by a veterinarian to help keep your pet’s immune system roaring while holistically repelling fleas and ticks.
+Try this: Only Natural Garlic and Brewer’s Yeast Chewables.
+These delicious chewables were formulated by a veterinarian to help keep your pet’s immune system roaring while holistically repelling fleas and ticks.
 Pests won’t want to be around your dog or cat, but other dogs and cats (and humans) will happily be able to snuggle pest-free.

 While there is some controversy regarding the safety of cinnamon for dogs, the ASPCA has ruled it non-toxic.
 This spice not only smells heavenly, but it provides a number of health benefits as well.
 Cinnamon has been shown to boost energy and vitality while also improving brain function.
 Additionally, cinnamon has natural antifungal properties which help to protect against the type of fungus which causes yeast infections (these are particularly common in dogs with allergies).
 When adding cinnamon to your dog’s diet, experts recommend sticking with Ceylon cinnamon, rather than using the Cassia variety that is more common.
 That’s because Ceylon cinnamon contains much less coumarin, which is a compound that is associated with blood thinning.
 So be very careful about which type of cinnamon that you feed your pup.
 They may look similar going in, but these two types of cinnamon will have a very different effect on your on what happens within your dog’s body.
+Of course, you can carefully discuss this option with your vet, who can guide you towards the correct dosage and the best type of cinnamon.
 (Photo credit: Yastremska/Bigstock)

 The spice known as ginger is derived from the root of the ginger plant.
 Not only is this herb aromatic and delicious, but ginger provides a number of health benefits as well.
 Ginger can help to soothe an upset stomach in your dog as well as providing anticancer benefits.
 On top of that, when you give some ginger to a senior dog, it might even help improve his cognitive function, which is so important in their elder years.
 And it doesn’t stop there when it comes to the benefits that ginger can provide to senior dogs either.
 Thanks to its natural anti-inflammatory benefits, your vet might recommend ginger for your senior pooch if he’s dealing with joint pain that is related to his age.
 Ginger can be a bit of a miracle spice to any doggo in their autumn years.
 So if your dog is starting to show his age, try mixing a little ginger into his diet.
 You might be shocked by what a difference it can make.
 (Photo credit: Stefan Lins/Flickr)